zqian50/apcsa_material/classwork/advent_of_code_2016/directions.md

 * Required: Work on part 1 problems of days 1, 2, 3, 6.

-* Required: Choose at least one part 2 problem of days 1, 2, 3, 6.
+* Optional: Choose at least one part 2 problem of days 1, 2, 3, 6.
+Or any other harder problem/s.

-* Optional: You may complete as many problems as you would like.

 ### HAVE FUN!!!